Belmond Andean Explorer — newest thoroughbred in the Belmond stable — is every inch a champion.

 The five bunk-bed cabins are each 59 square feet each and feature a long banquette that transforms into upper and lower single berths.

-We at IRT highly recommend booking a Double cabin.
+IRT highly recommends booking a Deluxe or Junior Double cabin.
 It’s great to have room to spread out.

 Eleanor and Owen, Society of IRT owners, loved their Junior Double.
 It boasted a double bed with two windows on one side, plus a sliding window on the other, which allows a view out the other side of the train.